MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/adoption-scenarios.md

 # Scenarios and use cases for Microsoft Syntex

-View example scenarios to prompt ideas about how you can use Microsoft Syntex in your organization.
+Use these example scenarios to prompt ideas about how you can use Microsoft Syntex in your organization.

 |Scenario |Description |
 |---|---|